Challenging Every Learner Every Lesson Every day

 Curriculum STRUCTURE

 Across Years 7, 8 and 9 students study a total of 18 subjects – the aim being to broaden their horizons and develop specialists across a range of disciplines.
 At the heart of this curriculum sit the Ebacc subjects of English (Language and Literature), Maths, Science, Geography, History and French or Spanish.
-Students also study PE, RE, Computing and Citizenship, as well as a wide range of more creative subjects: DT (Graphics, Textiles, Engineering), Cooking and Nutrition, Art, Drama, Dance and Music.
+Students also study PE, RE, Computing and Citizenship, as well as a wide range of more creative subjects: DT (Graphics, Textiles, Resistant Materials), Cooking and Nutrition, Art, Drama, Dance and Music.

 Across Years 10 and 11, students further develop their specialist knowledge but also prepare for GCSE and Vocational exams.
 The Ebacc subjects once again sit at the heart of their curriculum, all students studying GCSE English Language and English Literature, Maths, Science (either in the form of Combined Sciences or Separate Sciences) and Geography or History.
 The majority also continue to study a Modern Foreign Language.
 Students are then able to choose from a wide range of option subjects, both creative and academic, to suit individual preferences and future career aspirations.
 All students continue to study PE and Core RE.